Human sex ratio

 Sex ratio by country for the population below age 15.
-Blue represents more boys, and red represents more girls than the world average of 1.07 males/female.

-Sex ratio by country for total population.
-Blue represents more men and boys, and red represents more women and girls than the world average of 1.01 males/female.
+Blue represents more boys, and red represents more girls than the world average.

 Sex ratio by country for the over-65 population.
 Blue represents more men, and red represents more women than the world average of 0.81 males/female.

 The human sex ratio is the ratio of males to females in a population in the context of anthropology and demography.
 In humans, the natural sex ratio at birth is slightly biased towards the male sex.
 It is estimated to be about 1.05 worldwide or within a narrow range from 1.03 to 1.06 males per female at birth.
 The sex ratio for the entire world population including all ages is approximately 101 males to 100 females as of 2024.

-The sex ratios at birth and of the total population are affected by various factors including natural factors, exposure to pesticides and environmental contaminants, war casualties, effects of war on men, sex-selective abortions, infanticides, aging, gendercide, problems with birth registration and sex differences in life expectancy.
+The sex ratios at birth and of the total population are affected by various factors including natural factors, exposure to pesticides and environmental contaminants, war casualties, effects of war on men, sex-selective abortions, infanticides, aging, gendercide, problems with birth registration, and sex differences in life expectancy.

 Human sex ratios, either at birth or in the population as a whole, can be reported in any of four ways: the ratio of males to females, the ratio of females to males, the proportion of males, or the proportion of females.
 If there are 105,000 males and 100,000 females, the ratio of males to females is 1.05 and the proportion of males is 51.2%.
 Scientific literature often uses the proportion of males.
 This article uses the ratio of males to females, unless specified otherwise.